PappadaLab/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - Cognitive Disorders Research Lab
+# Code of Conduct - Pappada Lab

 ## Our Pledge